 a massive thank you

-i want to start by acknowledging the traditional custodians of the land on which i have lived, worked and travelled over, and pay our respects to elders past, present and emerging.
+i want to start by acknowledging the traditional custodians of the land on which we have lived, worked and travelled over, and pay respects to Elders past and present.

 I feel so lucky to have been mentored and inspired by so many incredible ecologists who have supported me, encouraged me and shown me where I could take my career (that is, anywhere you like!).